 Duration: 3 min

-Begin with application of the technique on the unaffected side.
+Begin by applying the technique to the unaffected side.
 Apply 2 to 3 repetitions.
-Work longer and slower on the affected side.
+Work more slowly and for longer on the affected side.
 To review the step-by-step application of this technique, click here.

 b.
 Friction on the lateral surface of the spinous processes, or Sherbak’s friction